aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externallinkcollection/_index.md

 ### getCount() {#getCount--}

+<b>@deprecated.</b> Please use the 'count' property instead.
 Gets the number of elements actually contained in the collection.

 ```javascript
 getCount() : number;